jsulpis/webgl-libs-comparison/README.md

 ## Requirements

-- draw a rectangle with given dimensions
+-  draw a simple rectangle occupying all the canvas space with given dimensions
 -  control over vertex and fragment shaders
 -  set uniforms and update their values over time

 That's it.
 No need for perspective, multiple elements, or even 3D.